streamthoughts/jikkou/docs/content/en/docs/Introduction/using_jikkou.md

       }
     }
   ]

-  # The default transformations to apply on any specification files.
-  transforms = []
 }
 ```

+### Verify current configuration

+You can use `jikkou config view` to show the configuration currently used by your client.

 {{% alert title="Tips" color="info" %}}
-To debug the configuration use byu Jikkou, you can run the following command: `jikkou config get --comments`
+To debug the configuration use by Jikkou, you can run the following command: `jikkou config view --comments` or `jikkou config view --debug`
 {{% /alert %}}